danieljosephbaker/danieljosephbaker/README.md

    ▶️ I am originally from Midland, MI

-   ▶️ B.Sc. in Economics and Applied Statistics from the University of Michigan
+   ▶️ B.Sc. in Economics from the University of Michigan

    ▶️ Interested in data analytics, data engineering, cloud infrastructure, and cybersecurity